ccswbs/UoGd7-Training/HALT.md

 ***T***ables

-H.A.L.T addresses some common accessibility issues for static content commonly found on basic pages on the Drupal content management system (CMS).
+H.A.L.T addresses some common accessibility issues for static content on the Drupal content management system (CMS).

 ##Headings